politie/breeze/README.md

 </dependency>
 ```

-Add the Clojars repository for Storm and the iRN repository for Breeze.
+Add the Clojars repository for Storm.

 ```xml
 <repositories>